-· · · · · · · · · · · · · · · · · · · Which stakeholders are affected?
-Management Approach VITA monitors the final discharge of waste • water to ensure that its operations are and Davao feed mill plants. government. within regulatory standards.
+does it occur?
+What is the Which stakeholders are affected?
+Management Approach organization's involvement in the impact?
+The data was based on the water The communities where VITA monitors the final discharge of waste discharges and recycled in the Iloilo VITA operates, and the water to ensure that its operations are and Davao feed mill plants. government. within regulatory standards.
 While there was an increase in the It complies with the proper waste water water discharge in Iloilo feed mill in disposal prescribed under the law and 2021, the same is still considered regulations. minimal.
 95% of the water consumption is used for its feeds As disclosed above, VITA complies with production and 5% goes to the requirement of putting a waste water domestic use - handwashing, treatment in its Luzon and Davao dressing cleaning and flushing toilets.
 This plants.
 While these dressing plants are 5% waste water goes directly to the being operated by third parties, thus, not septic tanks. included in the data provided above, VITA completed the necessary facilities being In the Davao feed mill plant, the the owner thereof.
 4.12% of wastewater recycled was supposed to be part of the water discharge but instead of being discharged, the same went into being recycled to control the particulate matter.

-T,

 This water discharge impacts the

-environment, particularly the water bodies.
+environment, particularly the water

+bodies.

-• Which stakeholders are affected?
+What are the Risk/s Identified?
+Which stakeholders are

-C 1 The communities where it
+affected?

+Shortage or scarcity of water

-operates, public in general and the government.
+operates, public in general

+effluents. and the government.

-Increase in water pollution contribution.
+Increase in water pollution

+contribution.

-Legal risks for non-compliance with environmental laws and regulations relative to cleanliness and conservation of water.
+Legal risks for non-compliance with

+environmental laws and regulations

+relative to cleanliness and

+conservation of water.

-What are the Opportunity/ies Identified?
+What are the Opportunity/ies

+Identified?

 Conservation of water resources.

+Solisei vation of water resources.

-Decrease in water pollution contribution.
+Decrease in water pollution

+contribution.

-Avoidance of unnecessary penalties for non-compliance with environmental laws and regulations relative to cleanliness and conservation of water.
+Avoidance of unnecessary penalties

+for non-compliance with

+environmental laws and regulations

+relative to cleanliness and

+conservation of water.

+•